-In the federal budget released in May 2018, the Australian government directed its Digital Transformation Agency (DTA) to “investigate areas where blockchain technology could offer the most value for Government services” and set aside A$700,000 from the DTA’s budget to fund the blockchain exploration program.
+In the federal budget released in May 2018, the Australian government directed its Digital Transformation Agency (DTA) to “investigate areas where blockchain technology could offer the most value for government services” and set aside A$700,000 from the DTA’s budget to fund the blockchain exploration programme.

 DTA is exploring the potential of blockchain technology in federal payment systems such as welfare and in the National Disability Insurance scheme.

-Australia’s newly-minted prime minister, Scott Morrison, who was installed in August following a leadership spill by the ruling coalition government that saw the end of Malcolm Turnbull’s prime ministership, is a fan of fintech, open banking and the technologies such as blockchain that will drive Australia’s future.
+Australia’s newly minted prime minister, Scott Morrison, who was installed in August following a leadership spill by the ruling coalition government that saw the end of Malcolm Turnbull’s prime ministership, is a fan of financial technology (fintech), open banking and the technologies such as blockchain that will drive Australia’s future.

 As treasurer, before being installed as prime minister, Morrison urged attendees at the Australian Fintech Awards in early August 2018 to take advantage of the disruption wave sweeping through the global economy.